thoroftroy/Console-Wars/README.md

 4. After installation, open Command Prompt and type `python --version` to verify it works.

 ### macOS
+I don't generally use a mac so it hasn't been tested as much (I don't own one) so if this doesn't work then follow the tutorial on this website: https://docs.python.org/3/using/mac.html

 1. Install Homebrew if you don’t already have it:
    ```bash